Woodhouse's toad: Behavior

 Woodhouse's toad is nocturnal and feeds on insects and other small invertebrates.
 Near human habitations these toads may congregate underneath outside lights to feed on the insects they attract.
 Breeding takes place at different times of year in different parts of the range.
 The males call from in, or close to, standing water and the eggs are laid in gelatinous strings in still-water habitats such as ditches, ponds, pools, cattle tanks and lakes.
 The tadpoles typically take from five to eight weeks to reach metamorphosis.

 Status

 Woodhouse's toad has a very wide range and presumed large total population.
 It is able to live in a number of types of habitat and can tolerate some modification to its habitat.
 The population seems steady and no particular threats have been identified so the International Union for Conservation of Nature has assessed it as being of "least concern".
-In central Arizona it seems to be displacing the Arizona toad, (Anaxyrus microscaphus).
+In central Arizona it seems to be displacing or hybridizing with the Arizona toad (Anaxyrus microscaphus).